IskraKrasimirova/AppiumSauceLabsAutomation/README.md

 https://iskrakrasimirova.github.io/AppiumSauceLabsAutomation/

 The report includes execution history (Trends), environment details (Pixel 7, Android 13, API 33), and direct links to the corresponding GitHub Actions runs.
+A screenshot is automatically attached to the Allure report whenever a test fails.

 ---